example42/puppet-architectures/architectures/nodes_inheritance/README.md

 - Module site:
 -- Provides local files and templates
--- Manages classes grouping logic (here a general + role classes) -- Defines infrastructure variables in site::settings according to top scope vars and site logic -- Uses explicit class declarations with parameters style
+-- Manages classes grouping logic (here a general + role classes) -- Uses explicit class declarations with parameters style

 - Hiera is not used.